purestorage/helm-charts/pure-k8s-plugin/README.md

   - Latest Filesystem utilities/drivers (XFS by default, Required)
   - Latest iSCSI initiator software for your operating system (Optional, required for iSCSI connectivity)
   - Latest NFS software package for your operating system (Optional, required for NFS connectivity)
-  - Latest FC initiator software for your operating system (Optional, requied for FC connectivity)
+  - Latest FC initiator software for your operating system (Optional, required for FC connectivity)
 - #### FlashArray and FlashBlade:
   - The FlashArray and/or FlashBlade should be connected to the compute nodes using Pure's best practices